 Gluten-Free Pumpkin Magic Bars

-Pumpkin Magic Bars are gluten-free, nut-free, and can even be dairy-free with just one simple swap!
+Pumpkin Magic Bars are delicious chewy bars made effortlessly!
+They are gluten-free, nut-free, and can even be dairy-free with just one simple swap!
 Adapted from an old childhood favorite, these gluten-free pumpkin magic bars are easily made with a cookie crust and topped with layers of delicious ingredients.
 Incredibly moist, chewy, and totally delicious!

-I also think they were given the name magic bars, not only because they were the easiest treats to whip up, but because they were eaten in seconds.
-Poof, like magic!
+We really don’t know how the name “magic bars” came about, but we think it was because they were the easiest treats to whip up, and were eaten in seconds… Poof, like magic!

 Ingredients Needed For Gluten-Free Pumpkin Magic Bars:

-To make these GF pumpkin magic bars, you will need:
+To make these GF pumpkin magic bars, you will need the following ingredients:

 -